momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

     Momento-->>-Browser: Broadcast reaction to all viewers
 ```

-First, the browser will request an auth token from a server component called a *token vending machine* responsible for creating and distributing short-lived, limited scope [session tokens](/cache/develop/authentication/tokens).
-This token will be active for a short period of time and will grant access only to the permissions needed for sending and receiving reactions.
+First, the browser will request an auth token from a server component called a *token vending machine*, which is responsible for creating and distributing short-lived, limited scope [session tokens](/cache/develop/authentication/tokens).
+This token will be active for a short period of time and grants access only to the resources needed for sending and receiving reactions.

 After the token is received, the player will publish a message to [Momento Topics](/topics) indicating which emoji was pressed.
 Topics will broadcast the emoji to all video players that subscribed for reactions.

-The event handler in the browser invoked by the Momento Topics subscription then renders the emoji on screen, providing real-time reactions to all your users.
+The event handler in the browser invoked by Momento Topics then renders the emoji on screen, providing real-time reactions to all your users.

 ## Prerequisites